elixirschool/elixirschool/lessons/basics/collections.md

 [1, 2, 3, 4, 1]
 ```

+A side note about the name (`++/2`) format used above: In Elixir (and Erlang, upon which Elixir is built), a function or operator name has two components: the name you give it (here `++`) and the number of arguments it takes (two in this case), combined with a slash.
+(The number of arguments is often referred to as "arity.")
+We'll talk more about this later; this knowledge will help you understand the notation for now.

 ### List Subtraction

 Support for subtraction is provided via the `--/2` operator; it's safe to subtract a missing value: